 - When you meal plan you eat healthier- This one’s a kind of a no brainer really.
 When you meal plan, you are in complete control of what you eat.
 No more grabbing take out or ordering pizza on the fly.
 You know exactly what you’re having and you know that you’ve got all the ingredients to make it.

-- Meal planning gives you a great variety- When you take the time to meal plan (about 1 hour a week) it gives you the chance to space out your food and to find some creative recipes that you haven’t tried before.
+- Meal planning gives you a great variety- When you take the time to meal plan (about 1 hour a week) it gives you the chance to space out your food.
+To find some creative recipes that you haven’t tried before.
 You also have the time to think about the ingredients that you need.
 I bet when you don’t meal plan, you find yourself making the same 4 recipes every week.
 Am I right?

 - Meal planning will save you buckets of time- This one may be one of the biggest wins in the meal plan game.
 These days time is literally MORE important than money.
-So, when you plan, go through your recipes, and make a list of all the ingredients that you’ll need for your recipes.
+So, when you plan, go through your recipes.
+Make a list of all the ingredients that you’ll need for your recipes.
 That way you are going grocery shopping 1 time!!!!
 Yes.
 One shopping trip to the grocery store is the meal planning limit.
-There is a bit of a caveat here though… you go shopping 1 time for your main items, but you split fruit and veg up into a Saturday night trip and a mid week trip, just to ensure you’ve always got fresh stuff on hand and nothing goes to wastes.
+There is a bit of a caveat here though.
+You go shopping 1 time for your main items.
+You split fruit and veg up into a Saturday night trip and a mid week trip, just to ensure you’ve always got fresh stuff on hand.
+That way nothing goes to wastes.
 Keep a sheet on the fridge for any thing you may run out of or need topping up, but keep it limited to things like milk and bread, and your mid week fruit and veg.

 When you first start to meal plan, it’s really important to make it an enjoyable experience.
 Pick a time on a day that you have a few hours free in the afternoon.
 For a lot of people this works out to be Sunday.
 Personally I think that Saturday is the better day, and here’s why…

-I use Saturday afternoon to sit down with a cup of tea or coffee, sometimes even a cheeky glass of wine and make my meal plan for the following week.
-Being the first day of the weekend, my mind isn’t cluttered with things like “what to wear to work tomorrow”, “do I need to do laundry”, “do the kids need help with their homework?” etc. You know… those Sunday quaestions.
+I use Saturday afternoon to sit down with a cup of tea or coffee.
+Sometimes even a cheeky glass of wine and make my meal plan for the following week.
+Being the first day of the weekend, my mind isn’t cluttered with things like “what to wear to work tomorrow”, “do I need to do laundry”, “do the kids need help with their homework?” etc. You know… those Sunday questions.
 But there’s also another reason I do this…

 I do my grocery shopping on a Saturday evening.
 It may not sound glamorous, but believe me, it is bliss.
 The store is quite, I can go from aisle to aisle quickly, and being that Sunday morning is often the busiest time, the grocery stores have already stocked the shelves ready for that Sunday morning onslaught, so I get first pick of everything.
 This alone cuts my grocery shopping time in half.
 I’m in and out in about 30-40 minutes and back home to enjoy a Saturday night.